-on receipt of my appointment as Chief Inspector of Distilleries, on 8th April last, I learned that there were but two licensed distilleries in the Colony, viz., at Morayfields and Oaklands, both situated near the Caboolture River, and about thirty miles from Brisbane.
+with the manufacture of Sugar and Molasses as may be considered of interest.
+On receipt of my appointment as Chief Inspector of Distilleries, on Sth April last, I learned that there were but two licensed distilleries in the Colony, viz., at Morayfields and Oaklands, both situated near the Caboolture River, and about thirty miles from Brisbane.
 I visited these places, and found that distillation was actively proceeding at both, but at neither was there an inspector.
-On making enquiry I learned that hitherto the managers or distillers were appointed to act in the capacity of sub-inspectors, and that those who had held office at the above places had been discharged, and their places had not been filled up.
+On making enquiry I learned that hitherto the managers or distillers were appointed to act in the capacity of subinspectors, and that those who had held office at the above places had been discharged, and their places had not been filled up.
 This, apart from other considerations, would show that the practice of appointing these men was not satisfactory, and did not afford any security for the protection of the revenue.
 As a temporary measure, and in order to meet the urgency of the case, I immediately appointed, subject to approval, the proprietor of Morayfields as inspector at Oaklands, and vice versa.